IIM Seats 2025: Total Seats in IIM for MBA/PGDM, Category-wise IIM Seats & Distribution

 Switch toEnglishEnglish Icon HindiHindi Icon

 Indian Institute of Management conducts the CAT exam every year to fill in the IIM seats available for different categories across all the IIMs in the country.
-To fill over 5000 IIM seats, a total of over 2 lakh candidates took the CAT exam.
-The candidates will be called for the PI round for the IIM seats by the IIMs based on the CAT cutoff.
+To fill over 5500 IIM seats, a total of over 2 lakh candidates took the CAT exam.
+This year, 2.93 lakh candidates appeared for CAT 2024.
+The candidates are called for the PI round for the IIM seats by the IIMs based on the CAT cutoff.
 The IIM seats also have reservations for female candidates and certain reserved categories.
 The IIM seats are reserved to ensure the participation of candidates from all parts of society.
 This, in turn, helps the IIM maintain cultural and gender diversity.

 The total IIM seats available for the MBA and PGDM courses combined are about 5500 (approx.) Out of the total IIM seats, 27% are reserved for OBC candidates, 15% for SC candidates, 7.5% for ST candidates, and 10% are reserved for EWS and PwD candidates.
 The percentage-wise distribution of seats is given in the table below.